Freeform Theory

 Conformer Free Energies

-The method is based upon combining ligand conformational search, energy minimization, and entropy estimation in the workflow shown in Figure: Stages and workflow in the conformer free energy calculation below.
+The method is based upon combining ligand conformational search, energy minimization, and entropy estimation in the workflow shown in Figure 1 below.

 Stages and workflow in the conformer free energy calculation

 The conformational search is done at a very high resolution using the conformation generator OMEGA [Hawkins-2010].
-The energy minimization uses Halgren’s MMFF94s force field [Halgren-VI-1999]and consists of several stages, all aimed at arriving at the most thorough sampling of the accessible conformational space of the ligand.
+The energy minimization uses Halgren’s MMFF94s force field [Halgren-VI-1999] and consists of several stages, all aimed at arriving at the most thorough sampling of the accessible conformational space of the ligand.
 Duplicate conformers are removed from the final minimized set, leaving an ensemble of \(n_c\) unique conformers, referred to below as the Ensemble of Unbound Minima, which we use to create an approximation to the partition function of the unbound ligand.
-This is illustrated conceptually in Figure: Concept of ligand entropy as a sum-over-states of conformers.
+This is illustrated conceptually in Figure 2.

 Concept of ligand entropy as a sum-over-states of conformers

-Concept of ligand entropy as a sum-over-states of conformer entropies
+Figure 2.
+Concept of ligand entropy as a sum-over-states of conformer entropies.

-To the molecule’s gas-phase potential based on the MMFF94 force field (shown by the red line), Sheffield solvation energies are added to give a solvation-corrected potential (shown by the blue line) for which the minima are identified.
-The analytic second derivative of each minimum is then used to calculate the entropy contribution of each energy well according to [Wlodek-2010].
+To the molecule’s gas phase potential based on the MMFF94 force field (shown by the red line), Sheffield solvation energies are added to give a solvation-corrected potential (shown by the blue line) for which the minima are identified.
+The analytic second derivative of each minimum is then used to calculate the entropy contribution of each energy well according to Wlodek and coworkers [Wlodek-2010].
 An energy minimum with a wider than average energy well will have a higher entropy, which will decrease the conformer free energy to select that conformer, while the converse will be true for a narrower than average energy well.

-With this, the contribution \(Q_i\) of each energy minimum to the overall partition function \(Q\) can be calculated:
+With this, the contribution \(Q_i\) of each energy minimum to the overall partition function \(Q\) can be calculated as

 \[Q_i = q_t q_{ir} q_{iv} e^{-\epsilon_i /RT}\]